 Lost Wages

-Vehicle damage
+Vehicle Damage

 Your car’s level of damage in the accident will be considered when determining fair compensation for your case.
-The repairs you had to make to your vehicle may have included repainting the bumper or replacing a broken headlight.
+The repairs you had to make to your vehicle may have included repainting the bumper or replacing a broken headlight, for example.
 Your car could also have required realignment, repair to the frame, or a new door.
 In this case, a reasonable settlement will be determined by the amount of money you have to spend to repair your car.

-Pain and suffering
+Pain and Suffering

 Tips for Getting a Reasonable Settlement Offer for Your Case